 Nigeria’s first in-country trained UAV pilots completed training after clocking nearly 100 flying hours on the CH-3A in 2018.

-Nigerian Army on October 7, launched a UAV Command which will deliver responsive, persistent and precise UAV capabilities to achieve the NA’s mission.
+Nigerian Army on October 7, launched a UAV Command that will deliver responsive, persistent and precise UAV capabilities to achieve the NA’s mission.

-The new UAV command will raise, train and sustain a UAV force which will deliver precise and timely Air Imagery Intelligence.
+The new UAV command will raise, train and sustain a UAV force that will deliver precise and timely Air Imagery Intelligence.